Class 2

 Functions that actually had tests written: 40.
 40 out of 527.
 7.6%.

-Let’s verify with numbers:
+Let’s check the numbers:

-• Rate of reversing a correct answer when asked “are you sure?”: GPT-4 42%, Claude 1.3 98%
+• Rate of reversing a correct answer after “Are you sure?”: GPT-4 42%, Claude 1.3 98%

-Why big tech doesn’t fix it:
+Why big tech does not fix it:

 • Model-making companies’ goal: user satisfaction → subscription retention → revenue